 Discussion

-Possible reasons why we didn’t find candidates in GWAS for other three QTL intervals: false negatives, type of allele shifts we are testing here vs the fourway, other things
+Possible reasons why we didn’t find candidates in GWAS for other three QTL intervals: false negatives, type of allele shifts we are testing here vs the fourway, allele frequency: Crosses are powerful for detecting effects between they equalize frequency of alternative alleles – the effect of a QTL depends both on the additive effect and it’s frequency, with a max when p=q.
+It could be that some of the effects we detect in 4-way are just rare in GWAS panel

 And what are other types of region we can detect with GWAS that we couldn’t detect in our fourway?
 Particularly differences between Gulf alleles… maybe offer up Gulf specific GWAS/mash here.
 Or GWAS on any individual that is tetraploid and looks like it’s photoperiod sensitive – including some admixed and Atlantic individuals.
 As an idea.

 Want to bring back discussion of environmental cues… may be able to lead in to this by talking about which subpopulations are segregating for these things.
+TEJ: I think this is one of the more interesting results – I think your giving some compelling evidence that the gulf pop has evolved different critical cues compared to Midwest – makes sense

 Spring growth is initiated by “adequate temperature” according to McMillan and Weiler (1959), with adequacy thought to be dependent on the cultivar (Parrish and Fike 2005).
 During vegetative growth, switchgrass phenology is closely correlated with growing degree days (GDD), the cumulative mean daily temperature less a base temperature (Madakadze et al 1998c; Sanderson and Wolf, 1995a, 1995b).
 A base temperature of 12 C for vegetative and reproductive development is commonly used for growth models (Kiniry et al 2005, Kinery et al 2008a, Berhman et al 2013).
 However, base temperatures vary by cultivar (Madakadze et al 2003) and there may be a photoperiod or vernalization mechanism rather than a temperature threshold per se that triggers spring growth (Parish and Fike 2005).